-- Bright-Line Test for Demand. - Demand subject to competitive retail access will be required to participate in CRS (subject to evaluation for materiality). - Materiality Clause - Revised test to be based on PRMR instead of LCR - Potential Participating Demand's PRMR must be less than 0.5% of the total system wide PRMR.153 - Threshold will be based on having a negligible impact to the system-wide LOLE. - o Demand evaluated for materiality year over year. - Demand that is identified as material will be subject to participation obligations of the FRA and Forward FRAP. - Elimination of Opt-In Mechanism - The Bright-Line Test is the sole determinant of demand participation in CRS. - Opt-Out Mechanism (Forward FRAP) - Fixed requirement. - Requires 4 year notification to opt into FRA. - Ability for states to establish a compensation mechanism similar to PJM Fixed Resource Requirements ("FRR"). - Participation Supply - o Market Power Monitoring and Mitigation. - Resources physically located within an LRZ with Participating Demand will be subject to existing Module D provisions for the FRA. - Resources physically located outside an LRZ (s) with Participating Demand may elect to participate. - MISO will work with IMM to identify and develop additional mechanisms as necessary. - o Safe Harbor - LSEs serving non-Participating Demand that have resources in an LRZ with Participating Demand may exempt those resources from evaluation for physical withholding. - Up to the most recent PRMR from the last cleared PRA. - Requires attestation from an officer of the company. - Includes a process to account for adjustments due to new resource exit and increases in forecasted demand. - Adjustments are subject to review by MISO.
+- Revised test to be based on PRMR instead of LCR - Potential Participating Demand's PRMR must be less than 0.5% of the total system wide PRMR. - o Threshold will be based on having a negligible impact to the system-wide LOLE. - o Demand evaluated for materiality year over year. - Demand that is identified as material will be subject to participation obligations of the FRA and Forward FRAP. - Elimination of Opt-In Mechanism - The Bright-Line Test is the sole determinant of demand participation in CRS. - o Opt-Out Mechanism (Forward FRAP) - Fixed requirement. - Requires 4 year notification to opt into FRA. - Ability for states to establish a compensation mechanism similar to PJM Fixed Resource Requirements ("FRR"). - Participation Supply - Market Power Monitoring and Mitigation. - Resources physically located within an LRZ with Participating Demand will be subject to existing Module D provisions for the FRA. - Resources physically located outside an LRZ (s) with Participating Demand may elect to participate. - MISO will work with IMM to identify and develop additional mechanisms as necessary. - Safe Harbor - LSEs serving non-Participating Demand that have resources in an LRZ with Participating Demand may exempt those resources from evaluation for physical withholding. - Up to the most recent PRMR from the last cleared PRA. - Requires attestation from an officer of the company. - Includes a process to account for adjustments due to new resource exit and increases in forecasted demand. - Adjustments are subject to review by MISO.